 According to a 2019 US Fishing and Wildlife Service report, more than 15.6 million people have hunting licenses and almost $900 million was spent on hunting licenses alone.
 Yowza.
 With all us hunters out there, we gotta have a place to store all our stuff, don’t we?
 Want to start putting your hunting gear away and get some proper storage in place?
 Yeah, us too.
 We’re straight up tired of finding our gear covered in mold spores or chewed up by vermin.
-So let’s things right, shall we?
+So let’s make things right, shall we?

 DECKED’s got you covered.
 In this article, we’re going to run through how to prepare your hunting gear for storage at the end of the hunting season.
 We’ll also check out some of the best hunting gear storage options available and talk about why storing your hunting stuff properly is important.
 We’ve even thrown in some helpful tips, with Amazon links throughout the article to help you get your gear storage space lookin’ right.
 Here’s the run of it: